vpavlenko/django_vagrant/README.md

 Install VirtualBox and Vagrant on your host.
 Then setup and launch the virtual dev/prod server with either of three commands

-    vagrant up dev
-    vagrant up prod
-    vagrant up dev+prod
+    vagrant up dev  # if you are a developer vagrant up prod  # if you are a deployer vagrant up dev+prod  # if you are just like me

-That begs Vagrant to download Ubuntu 12.04 and to install all necessary Debian packages and Python libraries into it.
-This activity can last about 15 minutes for the first time.
+These commands beg Vagrant to download Ubuntu 12.04 and to install all necessary Debian packages and Python libraries into it.
+The installation can last about 15 minutes for the first time.

 Dev/prod
 --------

-A dev server is one that serves files from your root repository directory which is mapped in virtual server to `/vagrant/`.
-The server is run by `python3 manage.py runserver` in `DEBUG == True` mode.
+A dev server is one that serves Django files from your root repository directory which is mapped to `/vagrant/` on a local virtual machine.
+The server is run by `python3 manage.py runserver` in `DEBUG == True` mode and against the sqlite3 database.
 It is restarted after every fail by supervisor.
+Dev database admin credentials are set to:

+    login: admin
+    password: 42

-You can access the home page in your host machine's browser on http://127.0.0.1:8042/
+You can access the home page of the dev instance via your host machine's browser on http://127.0.0.1:8042/

 A prod server is one that serves files from an unpacked package within `/home/vagrant/` directory.
-The front server is nginx which serves static assets and redirects dynamic calls to gunicorn.
+The front server is nginx which serves static assets and redirects dynamic requests to gunicorn.
 Gunicorn is restarted by `supervisor`.
+The prod database is MySQL

-After `vagrant up prod` you can rebuild the prod Django instance:
+After you setup the virtual machine with `vagrant up prod`, you can relaunch the prod Django instance:

     vagrant ssh
     /vagrant/django_vagrant_core_scripts/launch_prod_debug_true.sh